divshot/docs/integrations/jekyll.md

 ---
-layout: default
+layout: hosting
-title: Publishing Jekyll Sites to Divshot.io
+title: Publishing Jekyll Sites to Divshot Hosting
 ---

-# Publishing Jekyll Sites to Divshot.io
+# Publishing Jekyll Sites to Divshot Hosting

 [Jekyll](http://jekyllrb.com/) is a powerful static website generator that works great with Divshot.io (in fact, it's powering this very documentation site!).